tslocke/hobocentral/docs/dryml-guide.markdown

 Note that we could have used `&this.title` instead of `&@blog_post.title`.

-The `field` attribute makes things more compact by taking advantage of a common pattern.
+The `field` attribute makes things more concise by taking advantage of a common pattern.
 When changing the context, we very often want to change to some attribute of the current context. `field="x"` is a shorthand for `with="&this.x"` (actually it's not quite the same, using the `field` version also sets `this_parent` and `this_field`, whereas `with` does not.
 This is discussed later in more detail).

 The same template again, this time using `field`: